 Wallpaper for the children’s room

 Wallpaper can look great in any room, but the very special place where you should consider one is the room of your baby.
 This is the place where your toddler spends most of his time and it is therefore especially important to foster his developing imagination.
 A bare wall, even if painted in a nice hue, can be boring.
 Spice it up by adding the canvas for incredible adventures.
-There are countless options for wallpapering the children’s room: animals, sports, plants, dinosaurs, characters from your kid’s favourite books or comics, super heroes… The possibilities are almost endless.
-You can choose to wallpaper the entire room if you want, or opt for a feature wall, where your little one can gaze and dream his afternoons away.
-Most wallpapers designed for the children rooms nowadays are designed to be resistant and often washable or even scrubbable, meaning that even if those little hands decide to spread some jams or chocolate on the wall, those stains can be cleaned away with a soft brush or a wet cloth.
+There are countless options for wallpapering the children’s room: animals, sports, plants, dinosaurs, characters from your kid’s favorite books or comics, superheroes… The possibilities are almost endless.
+You can choose to wallpaper the entire room if you want or opt for a feature wall, where your little one can gaze and dream his afternoons away.
+Most wallpapers designed for the children’s rooms nowadays are designed to be resistant and often washable or even scrubbable, meaning that even if those little hands decide to spread some jams or chocolate on the wall, those stains can be cleaned away with a soft brush or a wet cloth.
 If you want to take it a step further, you can do like I did for my twin girls’ room and pick a wallpaper where you can actually draw on with chalks or chalks markers.
-The Tinta Lousa Wallpaper, from the selection I suggested above is for example, one of those marvellous ones where your kids can let his inspiration go wild.
-There is nothing better that giving than letting a kid’s imagination free to explore afterall!
+The Tinta Lousa Wallpaper, from the selection I suggested above, is, for example, one of those marvelous ones where your kids can let their inspiration go wild.
+There is nothing better than giving than letting a kid’s imagination be free to explore after all!